christopherhem/team-table/journals/josh.md

 ## 10/10/2022
 We continued working on endpoints, queries, and models for the teams microservice.
 We reconsidered some of the variables and removed unneccessary data for some of the models as we worked.
 We should finish the endpoints and queries tomorrow for the teams microservice and then we will decide how to do the pub/sub for events-> eventsVO

+## 10/11/2022
+I made a pub sub from scratch that should be able to handle pub sub for events->eventVO's and Teams->teamVOs.
+I had to review the docs for requests and do a little bit of research into how pub sub works but it should be effective after we test it and get rid of any small bugs.